-3) For INTERNATIONAL applicants and those wishing to be considered during the third review, ALL MATERIALS must be received by 9:00am on Monday, April 25, 2022.
+3) In order to be considered during the third review, ALL MATERIALS must be received by 9:00am on Monday, April 22, 2024.

 Prior to applying, please review this information, as well as the information on Rackham’s Preparing to Apply webpage.

 All applications are processed through Rackham Graduate School.

 For templates and other helpful materials available to download, please visit this page.

 **Make sure you choose “Master of Science in Physiology” and NOT “Molecular & Integrative Physiology Ph.D.”**